 Location: Southeastern California

-This is the largest national park in the state of California.
+Death Valley National Park is the largest national park in the state of California.
 This national park spreads across an incredible 3.3 million acres and is filled with large sand dunes and contrasting salt flats.
 The entirety of the ground looks like Mars with unique red coloring.

 You can choose from a huge range of activities in this national park, from backcountry driving to road and mountain biking, hiking, and night explorations.
 You could spend two days in this national park and never feel bored.